Sandbox-gVisor/sandbox-cli/README.md

 # gVisor Sandbox CLI

-`sandbox-cli` is a command-line tool designed for in-time configuration of gVisor, an open-source container runtime sandbox.
+`sandbox-cli` is a command-line tool designed for in-time configuration of gVisor Sandbox, an open-source container runtime sandbox.
 This CLI tool allows users to perform various operations related to gVisor's callback functions and state management.

 ## Usage